 - Deploy the Inventory Analyzer package to a centralized location in the remote network and automate the audit agent using domain logon scripts or scheduled tasks.

-Depending on the way how audit snapshots are delivered to Network Inventory, the Remote Audit method comes in two modes: FTP delivery and e-mail delivery.
+Depending on the way how audit snapshots are delivered to Alloy Discovery, the Remote Audit method comes in two modes: FTP delivery and e-mail delivery.

-Network Inventory offers you the Google Directory Audit to collect inventory information on Chromebooks in your network environment.
+Alloy Discovery offers you the Google Directory Audit to collect inventory information on Chromebooks in your network environment.
 This method helps you audit Chromebooks at your request or on a regular basis.
-When using the Google Directory Audit, there is no direct link between the Automation Server and Google Chromebooks.
-All audit data is provided by the Google Admin Console and loaded by the Automation Server to the database which requires a G Suite account and the Admin SDK enabled.
+When using the Google Directory Audit, there is no direct link between the Inventory Server and Google Chromebooks.
+All audit data is provided by the Google Admin Console and loaded by the Inventory Server to the Alloy Discovery database which requires a G Suite account and the Admin SDK enabled.